 Review frequency: The index composition is reviewed annually in June.
-The review cut-off date is the last trading day of the preceding May.
-The index Weighting Cap Factors are recalculated quarterly in March, June, September and December.
+The review cut-off date for the underlying data is the last dissemination day of the month preceding the review month of the index.

-Weighting cap factors: Index weighting cap factors are recalculated quarterly in March, June, September and December.
-They are published on the second Friday of each of those months and based on the stocks' prices of the preceding Thursday.
+Weighting & cap factors: Index weighting cap factors are recalculated quarterly in March, June, September, and December.
+They are published on the second Friday of each of those months and based on the stocks' closing prices of the preceding Thursday.